-The Simple and Effective control scheme therefore offers a significant advantage over more computationally intensive methods.
+The Simple and Effective control scheme therefore offers a significant advantage over more computationally intensive methods, including the supposedly cheap MPC.
 However, these results have only been shown to be true for WECs that are constrained to 1 axis (heave).
-In unreleased work, Hillis has attempted to implement this control scheme in a 6 Degrees-Of-Freedom (6DOF) system but has observed that the float drifts from its home position over time, eventually violating the device’s constraints.
+In unpublished work, Hillis has implemented this control scheme in a 6 Degrees-Of-Freedom (6DOF) system using Internal Model Control.
+He has observed that the float drifts from its home position over time, eventually violating the device’s constraints.
+Works from the 2019 EWTEC conference which use alternative tracking control do not exhibit this drift.

-The cause of this drift is unknown and represents a novel research subject.
+The cause of the drift is unknown and represents a novel research subject.
 There has been comparatively little work on 6DOF WECs compared to planar devices like the Salter duck and Bristol Cylinder.
 This project will seek to replicate the drift result and will investigate its cause.
 Ideally the drift could be rectified without the need for additional control loops, retaining the computational simplicity of the scheme.

 Estimating the Wave Excitation Force becomes more complex in 6DOF.
-It is necessary to consider all the forces acting on the float and their modes.
-Typically, a force vector like this will be represented as a 6×6 matrix.
+It is necessary to consider all the forces and Torques acting on the float.
+This can be represented as a 6×1 vector known as a Wrench, making it the Wave Excitation Wrench.
 It may be possible to adapt existing work on Heave only WECs into this format.
 Nguyen and Tona have presented a detailed account on two methods of Wave Excitation Force estimation (Nguyen & Tona, 2018).
 Alternately there is a wealth of research available on semi-analytical or computational methods.
 M. Folley’s book, “Numerical Modelling of Wave Energy Converters” (Folley, 2016) is a modern collection of these methods.

 Finally, it is necessary to construct a state-vector for the system.
 In heave only WECs this is a single variable.
+For 6DOF WECs the state vector can be represented in the form of a 6×6 homogeneous matrix transform.
+There are two ways to derive this transform which are referred to as the active view and the passive view.
+(Merlet, 2006)

-For 6DOF WECs the state vector is more complex(Merlet, 2006).
-Approaches such as Homogeneous Transforms from a fixed reference frame have been used successfully (Hillis, To Appear).(Hillis, et al., To Appear) However, there are alternate methods which merit investigation.
-The WaveSub device is a class of cable robot and its position can be represented using Screw Theory.
-(Merlet, 2006)J.P.
-Merlet’s book “Parallel Robots,” (Merlet, 2006) offers a comprehensive explanation of this method.
+The passive view has been successfully used in prior research (Hillis, et al., To Appear) however the active view may merit investigation.
+Since the WaveSub device is a class of cable robot its equations of motion can be derived using Screw Theory.

+Given the forces on the float as a Wrench and its state as a Homogeneous Transform it is easy to write the equations of motion of the body.
+It is considerably harder to find solutions to the equations of motion since according to (Merlet, 2006) the space of all rigid body displacements in this or any equivalent system is non-linear (manifold).

+Screw theory proposes to linearise these equations of motion by using the tangent space of all rigid body motions of the system.
+That is, by considering small displacements over small time periods a (virtual) velocity twist is constructed.
+The space of all velocity twists is linear.

+Multiplying the velocity screw by the body’s inertia matrix (calculated from physical parameters) gives the momentum wrench.
+The equations of motion for the system can then be described as: ddtMomentum Wrench=Wave Excitation Wrench

+This is now a non-linear first order differential equation which may be solved by numerical methods.
+Analytical solutions are usually impossible and certainly not practical for a digital controller.

+J.P.
+Merlet’s book “Parallel Robots,” (Merlet, 2006) offers a comprehensive explanation of modelling cable robots, and J. Selig’s book, “Geometrical fundamentals of Robotics,” explains how to apply Screw Theory to parallel robots.

 Aims and Objectives